nucleome/Tutorial-SingeCellHiC/README.md

 First, you need to open a terminal in Linux or macOS and get the complete path of the current folder.
 In Linux and macOS, this can be done using the `pwd` command.
 Importantly, you need to open the configuration file in the `demo_data` folder and put the complete path of the current folder into the B2 cell of the `Config` sheet.

+Next, you need to download the right version of nucleserver ([https://github.com/nucleome/nucleserver/releases](https://github.com/nucleome/nucleserver/releases)) based on your machine operating system.
+For macOS, you can get that information by typing `set | grep "MACHTYPE"` in the terminal.
+For Linux, you can get that information by typing `dpkg --print-architecture` in ther terminal.
+For Windows, we only has version for AMD64, which should work for most of Windows machines.
+Here, we download nucleserver and put it under the `scripts` folder.
-Next, you can start a data service using the following command in the terminal.
+Then, you can start a data service using the following command in the terminal.

 ```
 # make nucleserver executable using chmod